How did you become a glamour photographer?

 As an example in one day you would have on average around 5-8 45-minute shoot slots within a large studio space that had approximately 8 different ‘settings’.

-Within this 45 minutes you would have to shoot one individual in 3 different outfits, at 3 different settings.
+Within this 45 minutes you would have to shoot one individual in 3 different outfits, at 3 different backdrops.
 Do 5 full length, 5 mid length, and 5 portraits for each outfit.
 Totalling 45 final shots.

 Sounds awful, and it wasn’t that great, but looking back it was perfect and exactly what I needed.